 But you know what would really help?
 Getting your dumpster as close as possible to the door you’ll be going in and out of the most this morning.
 Luckily, roll-off dumpsters like those from Bin There Dump That can — and have — fit just about anywhere.

 While driveways are an obvious choice for where most residential roll-off dumpsters are placed, there are, however, some places your dumpster rental should just not go.
-Here’s a closer look at four spots around your home that you might want to think twice about before placing the dumpster.
+Here’s a closer look at five spots around your home that you might want to think twice about before placing the dumpster.